Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Disconnect between the assembly process and participants and the broader public reduces positive spillover effects
+Disconnect between the assembly members and the broader public reduces positive spillover effects.

-Insufficient focus on team building exercises and hospitality
+Insufficient focus on team building exercises, shared values and hospitality.

-Deeper understanding and empathy across differences, foster a greater sense of social cohesion and civic identity.
+Deeper understanding and empathy across differences in society, foster a greater sense of community and common civic identity.

 Mitigations

-Design for relationship-building, not just debate: shared meals, storytelling, nonverbal exchanges
+Design for relationship-building: shared meals, storytelling, site visits, nonverbal exchanges.

-Integrate social media, art, or local culture to extend connections beyond the room
+Integrate storytelling, social media, art, or local culture to extend connections and explain the process beyond the room.

 INSTITUTIONAL OUTCOMES